 The Kashmir valley is a geographic region that straddles India’s northwestern border with Pakistan.
 Known for its idyllic meadows and mountainous landscapes, the Indian-administered territory is the site of one of the longest international political disputes in modern history, and is one of the most militarized regions in the world.
 Since the partition of the Indian subcontinent in 1947, the valley has been the site of multiple wars between India and Pakistan, and control of the region has become the subject of one the most divisive political and social debates in South Asia.
 In the late 1980s, Kashmiri militants began a rebellion against Indian administration of the region.
 The subsequent insurgency and counter-insurgency continue to this day and have resulted in thousands of deaths and human rights violations.

-Brunt’s photographic work has been featured in The Globe and Mail, Sharp Magazine, PDN and been exhibited in Canada and internationally.
-He has received academic and photographic honours from organizations including Scotiabank CONTACT Photography Festival, The International Visual Sociology Association, and the Alexia Foundation for World Peace.
-Recently, Brunt was a visiting scholar at the S.I.
+Brunt’s photographic work has been featured in the Globe and Mail, Sharp Magazine, and PDN, and has been exhibited in Canada and internationally.
+He has received academic and photographic honours from organizations including the Scotiabank CONTACT Photography Festival, the International Visual Sociology Association, and the Alexia Foundation for World Peace.
+Recently Brunt was a visiting scholar at the S.I.
 Newhouse School of Public Communications at Syracuse University.
 He is co-director, with Alisha Sett, of the Kashmir Photo Collective, a digital resource of endangered photographs and related historical material that preserves, visualizes, and diversifies the histories of the Kashmir Valley.

 If you are attending a Munk School event and require accommodation(s), please email the event contact listed above to make appropriate arrangements.